-If the teaser bull or steer is dirty he should be cleaned at the back with water and soap and dried thoroughly.
+If the teaser bull or steer is dirty, its back should be cleaned with water and soap and dried thoroughly.
+An apron may be used if necessary.
 There is little risk of contamination of the penis or the semen if the teaser is clean and collection technique is good, allowing no or little contact of the penis with the teaser.
-Equipment and materials in the laboratory for the whole production process should be thoroughly cleaned, rinsed with distilled water and sterilised in an autoclave or hot air oven.